Asset Drawdown Strategy in Retirement

 Tax Brackets and Asset Withdrawal Strategies

-Above, you can see that we are taking out pre-tax money during our tax planning window to fill up the lower tax brackets.
+Above, you can see that we are taking out pre-tax money during our tax planning window to fill the lower tax brackets.

 Specifically, we have filled in the income using the 10 and 12/15% tax brackets (in addition to the standard deduction).
 This lowers our overall tax bill, as future Required Minimum Distributions are smaller and don’t force distributions into higher tax brackets.